MiSTer-devel/Arcade-QBert_MiSTer/Readme.md

 Known Bugs
 ----------

-- MRA files.
 - Problem with vertical position register E1-2.
 When a new object is falling from the top of the screen (ball), it appears briefly at the bottom of the screen.
 - High Scores screen: the big three letters of player's name are not displayed correctly.
 It works well after a few resets (is it a problem with bus sharing logic which sends zeros to simulate high impedance for ORing outputs?).
 I don't have the PCB so it's difficult to know the original behavior.
 - Votrax chip is cruelly missing, QBert needs his @!#?@! voice!!!
-- QBert Qubes: the rolling cube screen has a bug and Mad Planets has blinking letters (timing?).